 EU’s development policy assists countries throughout the world, promoting good governance and human & economic development, and tackling universal issues, such as fighting hunger and preserving natural resources.
 EuropeAid delivers aid through a set of financial instruments, tailored to fit the individual needs of each region and country.
-Among those instruments, the European Neighbourhood and Partnership Instrument (ENPI) supports the direct neighbours of the enlarged EU to undertake concrete actions that may ensure prosperity, stability and security of the entire Europe’s neighbourhood.
+Among those instruments, the European Neighbourhood and Partnership Instrument (ENPI) supports the direct neighbors of the enlarged EU to undertake concrete actions that may ensure prosperity, stability, and security of entire Europe’s neighborhood.

 Across its service lines and industry coverage, PLANET Turkey is implementing multiple types of projects, including large-scale Technical Assistance projects, Framework Technical Assistance projects, provision of Services to Donors, and large-scale Research & Innovation projects.